 The hardest part would be advertising for, and lining up clients that will call on you fairly regularly.
 But if you already have lots of well-off friends, or make new friends easily, it should not be so hard to build up a loyal clientele.
 So much depends on what kind of person you are and what you make this job to be.

 Nor should you try to keep all those secrets to yourself.
 For every person you teach how to shop online, you will gain the respect and a strong relationship with someone who may then call on you in a crisis, or when she gets stuck.
-The more people see you as an expert in the field of shopping - the more your reputation will go before you and open opportunities for more work and income for your personal shopper business.
+The more people who see you as an expert in the field of shopping - the more your reputation will go before you and open opportunities for more work and income for your personal shopper business.
+Remember, your clients, whether pleased or disappointed in you, will tell their friends about you and your personal shopper business.

 If you have connections in the corporate world, you might get some accounts to buy the gifts and cards that companies give to their important clients, or employees.
 Just a few such accounts might be all you need.
 Another option would be buying Christmas presents for those who hate to shop.
 (Mostly men would seek you out then, one would think - but don't disregard the women).
 A lot depends on how savvy you are for finding and choosing the right gifts.
 There is a different air in that world.